 Seniors must sign out in their study hall before leaving for the senior patio.
 They must go directly to the senior patio and remain there for the entire period.
 Seniors may go to the patio to eat their lunch.
 If they are purchasing a school lunch to eat on the patio they should use a disposable tray.
 Students are expected to clean up the patio area before they leave.
+Students must re-enter the building through Door 1E.
 All school rules apply.